 Help keep you and your loved ones hydrated by drinking plenty of fluids, including water or juice.
 Just because you are not thirsty doesn’t mean your body isn’t in need of hydration so try to keep a water bottle with you always.
 When it’s exceptionally hot, especially during mid-day, steer clear of drinks with alcohol or caffeine because they can accelerate dehydration.

 To ensure your air conditioner is in good shape and is prepared to keep your family cool in case of an emergency, call D.A.
-Bennett Service Experts Heating & Air Conditioning.
+Bennett Service Experts.
 We are available around the clock so whenever you need us, we are here for you.